-In 2005, Hurricane Katrina devastated the region, and, given how New Orleans weather can be, there are no assurances that a similar event won’t happen again, especially in the face of escalating climate change.
-In addition, New Orleans suffers from a higher risk of tornados than the rest of the United States.
+In 2005, Hurricane Katrina devastated the region, and, given how unpredictable New Orleans weather can be, there are no assurances that a similar event won’t happen again, especially in the face of escalating climate change.
+In addition, New Orleans suffers from a higher risk of tornadoes than the rest of the United States.

 In case these types of natural disasters hit while you’re visiting New Orleans, head immediately to higher ground if there’s flooding, tune into local media so that you can follow official orders (including to evacuate or to shelter in place), stay indoors and away from windows and glass doors, lie on the floor under a sturdy object, and don’t bathe or use electrical appliances.